zjesko/rust-arb-bot/README.md

 ### Fast Execution with Flash Loans
 Execute arbitrage without holding any or very minimal initial capital if a flash loan provider is available on HyperEVM.
 Complete arbitrage in single transaction or revert entirely, ensuring atomic execution.

+Transactions can be sent through bundles (something like flashbots) to avoid frontrunning by MEV searchers.

 ### Funding Arbitrage
 Execute spot as well as funding rate arbitrage within the same Hyperliquid ecosystem.
 For example, if funding rates are positive (longs pay shorts), you can: